vbacollective/wasabi/docs/API_REFERENCE.md

 Public Function WebSocketGetReconnectInfo(Optional ByVal handle As Long = INVALID_CONN_HANDLE) As String
 ```

-Returns the current reconnect configuration and attempt count as a pipe-delimited string.
+Returns the current reconnect configuration and attempt count as a pipe‑delimited string.

 ## Buffer and Performance Configuration